HMB3/habitatIntersect/README.md

 This code is being developed at UNSW, to help investigate the impacts of the 2019/2020 bush fires on Insects in the Forests of North Eastern New South Wales.
-The aim is to create a pipeline that rapidly assesses the habitat suitability of the threatened insect species under current environmental conditions.
-There are three ways to estimate habitat suitability :
+The aim is to create a pipeline that rapidly assesses the habitat suitability of the threatened insect taxa under current environmental conditions.
+There are three key ways to estimate habitat suitability for invertebrates: